Integrating data science ethics into an undergraduate major: A case study: Modules for teaching data science ethics

 \subsection{Copywrited music and academic research}

 }

 Ethical usage of data can come into conflict with copyright law.
 Music usage, for example, is heavily protected by copyright laws.
 The field of Music Information Retrieval (MIR) seeks to address questions about music, such as finding all covers of a particular song or detecting the genre of a song.
-In MIR, access to music is critical to conducting research, and that access is governed by copyright laws.
+In MIR, access to music is critical to conducting research, and that access is governed by copyright laws (which are themselves a frequent topic when teaching tech ethics \citep{fiesler2020we}).

 Music is also a medium that has a fraught history navigating the line between sharing and violating copyright.
 This history is complicated by the power dynamics at play between recording companies and artists, and recording companies and listeners.
 Today, music is often consumed through streaming services, distorting our understanding of music ownership.
 Since music is heavily protected by copyright but remains omnipresent in our lives, conversations about data access require nuance about ownership, sharing, and the subtleties of ethical vs.~legal considerations.